 This prosciutto-wrapped chicken with asparagus deserves a spot in your weeknight rotation.
-With its ham and Fontina combo, it’s like an updated chicken cordon bleu.
+With its ham and Fontina combo, it’s like an updated chicken cordon bleu or chicken saltimbocca.

 When I was a kid, chicken cordon bleu seemed like the epitome of luxury—the French-sounding name, the tightly rolled pinwheels, the stretchy cheese when you cut into it.
 Now it might be a bit out of style, but those flavors never get old (same goes for grilled ham and cheese sandwiches).
 That’s why this supersimple dinner is in regular rotation in my weeknight cooking; it’s like chicken cordon bleu without the fuss.
 Best of all?
 There’s still that ultimate cheese pull.—Brenna Donovan